Noah-Bargisen/M295/README.md

    Replace `[project-name]` with the actual name of your JAR file.
    Default name is `M295_ProjectApplication-0.0.1-SNAPSHOT.jar`.

+    If you do not want to use the command line, you can also start the application from your IDE with the run Configuration [Run Application].

 5. The application is now running on port 8080.